mnyrop/pagemaster/README.md

 # pagemaster 🔀📄💥
-## A Jekyll plugin for generating a collection of markdown pages from a CSV file or YAML file
+## A Jekyll plugin for generating a collection of markdown pages to /root from a CSV or YAML file

 #### How?